TheHumanistX/WBCNFTMarketplace/.history/src/FunctionalOverview_20230808113636.md

 # Pages

-This is possibly a mislabeled folder as I kind of think (now) that `Pages` should only be JSX that calls components... so if I had, for example, the `BuyNFT.js` that had no real react/js going on and instead was just setting up the layout for the BuyNFT page.
+This is possibly a mislabeled folder as I kind of think (now) that `pages` should only be JSX that calls components... so if I had, for example, the `BuyNFT.js` that had no real react/js going on and instead was just setting up the layout for the BuyNFT page.
 But, organizing these as 'pages' just worked for me at the time.

 ## <a id="home"></a>`Home.js`